nanoc/nanoc.app/content/docs/1-introduction.md

 The main reason why nanoc was created, is to reduce the server load and improve page load times.
 After all, nothing gets served faster than a static HTML page.

 Many CMSes (in its broadest sense) waste a lot of time.
-On each request, they fetch data from the database, then let a templating system merge the data with a page template, and finally send the assembled content to the site visitor's browser.
+On each request, they fetch data from the database, then let a templating system merge the data with a page template, and finally send the assembled content to the site visitor’s browser.
 Caching helps quite a bit, but not all CMSes do it well.

 nanoc goes a step further than caching, and generates static files right away (you may call it "extreme caching" if you are so inclined).
-Using static files is not only fast--it also allows web browsers to cache files much more efficiently due to `Last-Modified` headers and such.
+Using static files is not only fast—it also allows web browsers to cache files much more efficiently due to `Last-Modified` headers and such.

 ### Safe